PonomarevDA/world_creator/README.md

 `world_creator.py` is the main script.
 It runs GUI and parses arguments.

 `gui.py` is the frontend of this program.
-It creates main window, lables, buttons, sets callbacks and allow to create json and world files.
+It creates main window, labels, buttons, sets callbacks and allow to create json and world files.

 `converter.py` allows to convert frontend data to json format, load json data to frontend and to backend.